JonathanCNg/Emotion-Lens/README.md

 Link: https://jonathancng.github.io/Emotion-Lens/

 Warning: The machine learning is trained on a small set of data—me & myself.
-If you'd like to train the machine learning algorithm to your face, follow **Debuigging** steps below!
+If you'd like to train the machine learning algorithm to your face, follow **Debugging** steps below!

 Instructions:
 1. Happy: Wide Smile